Rescata1995/Programming-Journal-by-R/Google/Google Data Analytics Professional, Documentation/6. Share Data Through the Art of Visualization/README.md

 5. Sharing data stories.
 PART I. How to prepare an effective data narrative/story & its 5 key parts (characters, a setting, a plot, a big reveal & "aha moment")

 6. Sharing data stories.
 PART II.
 How to make great slideshows & its 7 elements (theme, text, visuals, reveal & differences between copy/paste, link & embed a visual into a slideshow)

+_**Week 4.**_

+1. An effective presentation with a framework (What is the fuction of a Framework & A quick reminder about Business Task to relate it with the Frameworks).
+EXTRA.
+An example using a Framework for a Data Viz

+2. "Hypothesis" concept to prove or disprove with data & Presenting your visualizations effectively with McCandless Method

+3. Tips about Presentation Skills (A. Avoid using "Eyesore Charts", B. Make your presentation fun, C. Incorporate Storytelling in your presentations, D. Make sure you have an Ally in the room)

+4. Features of a Messy Data presentation Vs Good Data presentation & Messy example of a data presentation Vs Good example of a data presentation

+5. General tricks for your presentations (4 tips or strategies to allow the audience to absorb data visualizations & strategies to combat nervousness in presentations: A. The more you practice, the easier, B. Deep & controlled breaths to calm your body down, C. Using the McCandless Method, D. Using the "Five-second Rule")

+6. Tips to stay focused on your audience and keep them engaged & some best practices for delivering presentations (EXTRA.
+Tips for an ideal body language)

+7. Tricks & tips to anticipate the questions from your audience (Understanding Stakeholders' expectations early, the "Colleague Test" strategy & Start with zero assumptions)

+8. Handling Objections (About Data, Analysis & Findings) and How to respond to objections

+9. Q&A best practices (Strategies to respond & ask effectively)